m1ndflay3r/zsh_libmisc/man/libmisc/zelfexec.md

 ‎
 =
-  *execute ELF binaries piped to stdin without writing them to disk*

 ----------------------------------------------------------------------------------

+execute ELF binaries piped to stdin without writing them to disk.
+Inspired by abbats' *elfexec* ( https://github.com/abbat/elfexec *- used for reference only, all code original* )

   Primary differences to abbat's *elfexec* implementation: